snowkylin/snowkylin.github.io/projects.md

         </td>
         <td width="70%">
             <b>Resource Balancing in Complex Logistics Network with Multi-Agent Reinforcement Learning</b><br />
             We proposed a novel sophisticated multi-agents reinforcement learning approach to tackle the imbalance between the resource's supply and demand in logistic networks, which is one of the most important problems in real logistics domain.
-In particular, inspired by the externalities especially the interactions between resource agents, we introduce an innovative cooperative mechanism for state and reward design that resulting more effective and efficient transportation.
+In particular, inspired by the externalities especially the interactions between resource agents, we introduce an innovative cooperative mechanism for state and reward design that resulting more effective and efficient transportation.<br />
+            Accepted by <i>AAMAS 2019</i>
         </td>
     </tr>
     <tr>